These questions are answered below:

 QUESTIONS ABOUT VEGETABLES

-Q. What do I do with odd vegetables?
+Q. What do I do with an unfamiliar vegetable?

-A. Be sure to read the newsletter for that week; we always try to include a recipe for unusual veggies.
+A. Be sure to read the newsletter each week; we always try to include a recipe for unusual veggies.
 If you are still stuck, give us a call and we can help you find a recipe that may work for you.